chris-lovejoy/site/_tabs/leaving-medicine.md

 ---

-Okay, so you've [[medicine|learnt or are learning medicine]].
+Okay, so you've [[Learning medicine|learnt or are learning medicine]].
 Now you're not sure whether you want to be a full-time doctor for ever.
 What should you do?

 It depends which category you fall into:
 1. **Practicing clinical medicine and content** -- but curious about what's out there and what skills could be helpful within your medical career -> read [this](/leaving-medicine#should-i-be-thinking-about-leaving-medicine)